 Now, there are signs that confidence is returning.
 In November 2020 Roy Morgan Business Confidence saw a jump of 10.5% to 109.1 – the highest monthly reading for 14 months.
 There are state by state variations, South Australia, Western Australia, New South Wales, and Queensland all have business confidence in a positive territory whilst Victoria and Tasmania lag below the national average.

 Quick and agile thinking has helped many businesses survive the pandemic so far.
 Continuing to respond to the business impact of COVID-19 requires organisations to navigate disruption and adapt.
-BCG recently suggested, “What we need to think about is not a “new normal” but a new reality, a “new now”.
+In May 2020, BCG suggested, “What we need to think about is not a “new normal” but a new reality, a “new now”.
 In this “new now”, Australian businesses are facing a dynamic environment.
 To help, we explore six areas of immediate focus to respond to business challenges and prepare for the future.

 1. Ask the right questions to lead with confidence.